K3S/ibmi-ai-workers/quickstart-1/index.md

                 └───────────────────────┘
 ```

 Compare this to the pure-RPG version: the new piece is the PHP worker in the middle, sitting between RPG and Anthropic.
-The data queues (`AI_OUT_QUEUE` and `RPLY_*`) are the language boundary.
+The data queues (`AIOUTQ` and `RPLY_*`) are the language boundary.
 Everything else is structurally similar to what you've already seen.

 For this V1 demo we're skipping the architecture's separate `WORK_QUEUE` (the queue that distributes work to multiple RPG workers) — we have one worker and it just iterates the table.
 The [Quickstart 2 chapter]({% link quickstart-2/index.md %}) introduces `WORK_QUEUE` when we go from one worker to five.